sulu/sulu/UPGRADE.md

 ### Kernel accept RoutingConfigurator

-To support both the new RoutingConfigurator and the deprecated RouteCollectionBuilder in the SuluKernel the following method have been changed.
+To support both the new `RoutingConfigurator` and the deprecated `RouteCollectionBuilder` in the SuluKernel the following methods have been changed.
-Remove the type hints if you did override this methods in your Kernel:
+Remove the type hints if you overwrote these methods in your `Kernel`:

 **before**